METrimble/MyCloset/README.md

 ### MyCloset is a simple web app aimed to help me pick out outfits and make smart clothing purchases.
 All assets are custom designed.

 ## Future Features
 This project is still currently a work in progress.
-Future Features will include...
+Future features will include...
 - A publicly hosted site, so that the application can be accessed on any device
 - A larger set of clothing pieces
 - The ability to select and change the current clothing piece worn